toolness/bevy-dungeon-fun/README.md

 ## License

 Everything in this repository, including the Rust code and the Blender project, is licensed under [CC0 1.0 Universal](./LICENSE.md) (public domain).

+## Credits

+Portions of the first-person-controller code were taken from [bevy_flycam](https://github.com/sburris0/bevy_flycam).

+Some snippets were provided by GitHub Copilot.

+The rest of the Rust code, and the entire Blender scene, are by Atul Varma.